 I wasn’t patient enough to allow these to cool, but I do recommend it.
 Otherwise, they’ll get a bit mushy and goopy (which doesn’t not compromise the taste, so if you’re into mushy and goopy, fill your boots!).

-1.5 cups black beans (canned or soaked over night and simmered for about 1hr 45mins until tender)
+1.5 cups black chickpeas (canned or soaked over night and simmered for about 1hr 45mins until tender)

 1/2 cup cocoa powder